mongodb/specifications/source/server-selection/tests/README.rst

 For each file, pass the information from `in_window` to whatever function is used to select a server from within the latency window 1000 times, counting how many times each server is selected.
-Once 1000 selectoins have been made, verify that each server was selected at a frequency within 0.05 of the frequency contained in ``expected_frequencies`` for that server.
+Once 2000 selections have been made, verify that each server was selected at a frequency within 0.05 of the frequency contained in ``expected_frequencies`` for that server.
 If the expected frequency for a given server is 1 or 0, then the observed frequency MUST be exactly equal